 Limeno Yandy Graffer (real name Abraham Portocarrero) is the street artist behind the mural above.
 The flowing swirls, vibrant colours and black outlines makes this one of my favourite walls.
 Graffer paints murals with themes of the sea and fishermen because they reflect the city’s culture and trades.

 “The Home Of Sigh” (above) by Jade Rivera is by the Bridge Of Sighs, one of the main sights in the Barranco.
 The mural symbolises the love in the neighbourhood.

 Muraliza el Barrio, Lima

 Festival “Muraliza el barrio” is a project started by a group of Lima street artists called the Barranquinos Artists Network.
 In 2015 the new mayor of Lima, Castañeda Lossio, ordered Lima’s street art be painted over in bright yellow paint.
 Yellow just happened to be his political party colour.

 Sixty murals were destroyed and so Lima’s outraged artist community decided to act.
 A collective was formed to replace Lima’s lost street art and festival “muraliza el barrio” was born. #BorraronUnoPintaremosMil – “they erased one, we will paint a thousand”.

 Come Fruta – Eat Fruit by Chococar

 More Peru Inspiration – Peru on a Plate

 Third Eye Mural by Faniart

-Some of this street art we saw during our Lima tour with Da Taste of Peru and more when exploring the Barranco later on.
+Some of this street art we saw during our Lima food and culture tour and more when exploring the Barranco later on.
 There’s a Facebook page which showcases more Lima street art.
 What’s your favourite city for street art?